-Once students has reached to the accumulative number of referrals based on grade level he/she will automatic be suspended from bus school, pending hearing with the District Hearing Officer.
+Once students have reached the cumulative number of referrals based on grade level he/she will automatically be suspended from bus school, pending hearing with the District Hearing Officer.

 During the period of bus suspension, parents/guardians will be responsible for providing the student's transportation to/from school.
 Bus suspension is not an excused absence or tardy.
-If a student causes damage to a school bus, parents/guardians will be required to repay the cost of any damage to the bus.
+If a student causes damage to a school bus, parents/ guardians will be required to repay the cost of any damage to the bus.
 At the discretion of the principal, parents/guardians may be asked to meet with school officials to develop a school bus behavior contract for the student.

-Minor
+Minor Infractions

-Level One: Disruptive Conduct
+Level 1: Disruptive Conduct

-Disruptive conduct includes any activity in which a student engages that tends to impede the orderly operation of or disturbs school bus operating procedures or activities.
+Disruptive conduct includes any activity in which a student engages in behavior that tends to impede the orderly operation of, or, disturbs school bus operating procedures or activities.